da1rren/planetwide-building-society/src/android/README.md

 ## How to use
 The app depends on having planetwides server components running.
 So ensure you can access graphql on http://localhost:9001/graphql

+Sorry about the quality this is the first time I've written Kotlin :)